Seco Springs Ranch

 Electricity: Electricity is in place with existing service to several areas of the ranch.

-A quick drive from the ranch is the quaint community of Tarpley with a music venue and Mac and Ernies, known across Texas and beyond for serving up some of the finest gourmet cuisines to be foundon paper plates!
+A quick drive from the ranch is the quaint community of Tarpley with a music venue and Mac and Ernies, known across Texas and beyond for serving up some of the finest gourmet cuisine to be foundon paper plates!
 A short distance to the southwest is Utopia, Texas, with several restaurants and stores, including the Lost Maples Cafe and The Laurel Tree, another famous destination dining venue.

 The ranch is appraised for ad valorem taxes under 1D1-Ag/Wildlife Management valuation on its open space.